gtheilman/OnCallAssignments/README.md

 **Step 4:**  Download the application files to your local computer

-The "Download Zip" button is towards the top of this page, on the right-side of the screen.
+Go to the [releases page](https://github.com/gtheilman/OnCallAssignments/releases) to obtain the most recent version of the application.
+Download the zip file.

 If you have a Mac, it will probably unzip the folder for you automatically.